tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

 Issuing List Requests
 *********************

-In this section we'll learn how to Navigate the REST API Explorer to read and gather information for:
+In this section we'll learn how to navigate the REST API Explorer in order to read and gather information for:

 - App(s)
 - Blueprint(s)